 Four Steps to Scaling Your Sales:

 - Build a door-to-door sales team offering free drone inspections and reports.
 Canvass neighborhoods.
+These can be door-to-door experts or other non-traditional hires that wouldn’t consider a roofing sales job if they had to climb roofs.

-- As inspection date is uploaded into the cloud by the canvassers, office staff reviews the inspected roofs and prioritizes homes by damage, then sets follow-up appointments to review the damage with the homeowner.
+- As inspection data is uploaded into the cloud by the canvassers, office staff reviews the inspected roofs and prioritizes homes by damage, then sets follow-up appointments to review the damage with the homeowner.

 - Once appointments are set, office staff annotates damage and creates urgency-driving inspection report for the homeowner.
 Using the measurements recorded from the drone, an estimate of work is also created, or the measurement purchase can be delayed until winning the job is more certain.
+Using historical weather data, they overlay past storm tracks over the home and match up roof damage using IMGING’s damage detection.

 - An experienced sales closer visits the home for the follow-up appointment.
 Armed with the inspection report and bid, the sales closer signs the customer or engages the insurance carrier as appropriate.